BrianDouglasIE/BrianDouglasIE.github.io/posts/one-assertion-per-test-please.md

----
-title: One assertion per test please
+One assertion per test please
-date: 17/08/2024
+17/08/2024
-tags: [js, testing]
+js,testing
 ---

 Please! when you are writing tests try to limit each test case to one `expect`.
 Let's refactor the monstrosity below to understand why fewer expects and more tests are better.

 <!-- more -->